 Communication skills are particularly important

 The employee's ability to communicate is particularly important.
-He or she needs a particularly large and sensitive receptiveness as well as the ability to communicate.
-This ability is important not only in terms of representing a company's own product range, but also in terms of dealing with new business partners.
-This requires a high degree of commitment to one's own company and its corporate culture.
+He or she needs an extra large and sensitive receptiveness as well as the ability to communicate.
+This ability is not only important in terms of representing a company's own product range, but also in terms of dealing with new business partners.
+This requires a high degree of commitment to his own company and its corporate culture.
 These requirements can only be met by those who have the will to achieve something extraordinary.